arunofhyd/PinkDays/README.md

   Log your period, flow intensity, and view past and upcoming cycles in a clean visual layout.

 - 📊 **Insightful Statistics**
-  Track your average cycle length, period duration, and flow patterns with easy-to-understand graphs.
+  Track your average cycle length, period duration, and flow patterns with easy-to-understand data points.

 - 🔒 **Privacy-First Design**
   Your data stays 100% on your device, stored securely in your browser.
 Nothing is ever uploaded or shared.